The Designated AIDS Center’s Adolescent & Young Adult Specialized Care Center

 For more information, please call (631) 369-8696.

-- Stony Brook HIV Community Advisory Board (CAB): The CAB is made up of HIV+ patients in care at Stony Brook Medicine / Stony Brook Children's Hospital.
+- Stony Brook HIV Community Advisory Board (CAB): The CAB is made up of patients living with HIV in care at Stony Brook Medicine / Stony Brook Children's Hospital.
 The CAB is a forum to discuss the HIV program and develop recommendation for how care can be improved.